My Image

 AP

-Forget about all that pesky smoke wafting down from 3000+ Canadian wildfires into the United States; or the historic floods hitting the Northeast; triple digits in the Southwest; or the 844 tornados whirling around the states this year alone.
-It's not just about you — red, white and blue.
+Forget about 2023 and all that pesky smoke wafting down from 3000+ Canadian wildfires into the United States; or the historic floods hitting the Northeast; triple digits in the Southwest; or the 844 tornados whirling around the United States.
+It wasn't just about you — red, white and blue.

-Because more than 61,000+ people died from heat-related causes across 35 European countries last Summer 2022, according to a study released by a consortium of European health institutes this week.
-Who even remembers Cyclones Freddy, Mocha or Cheneso who tore though Myanmar and Bangladesh; Afghanistan’s cold snap; The Philippines floods; Sao Paulo’s landslides?
-Tens of thousands are missing and dead due to the atmospheric rivers and bomb cyclones sweeping across the planet this year.
+More than 61,000+ people died from heat-related causes across 35 European countries in the summer of 2022.
+Who even remembers Cyclones Freddy, Mocha or Cheneso tearing through Myanmar and Bangladesh; Afghanistan’s cold snap; The Philippines floods; Sao Paulo’s landslides?
+Tens of thousands went missing or dead due to the atmospheric rivers and bomb cyclones sweeping across the planet last year.

-The Greenhouse Effect + El Niño has put 2023 on track to becoming the hottest year in planet Earth’s recorded history, but this article isn’t an abstract about China > United States > India > Russia > and Japan being the largest producers of CO2.
+The Greenhouse Effect + a Heat Dome has put 2024 on track to becoming the hottest year yet in planet Earth’s recorded history, but this article isn’t an abstract about China > United States > India > Russia > and Japan being the largest producers of CO2.
 This article is about you and people like you all over the world.

 While the explosion of activity since Covid-19 has increased the planet’s CO2 levels by 7% this year, mankind continues to stare and coif itself in the cosmos.
 According to the U.S. Environmental Protection Agency, the Transportation Sector is responsible for 28% of greenhouse emissions around the world; Electricity Sector (25%); Industry (23%); Residential (13%); Forestry (12%); Agriculture (10%).
 That includes all Cow Burps, too: which account for about 9% of the methane in the atmosphere.
 The National Oceanic and Atmospheric Administration in Mauna Loa Hawaii gauges the CO2 levels in the Earth’s atmosphere at 422 ppm (parts per million) and herewith, it seems, they're onto something: As man bends all nature to his comfort he bends it to his cost.